FLYNC ReferenceΒΆ

 Important

-β The directory names ecus/, controllers/, sockets/, and switches/ must be respected.
+βœ” The directory names must be respected: ecus/, controllers/, and switches/

-β The file names ports, topology, and ecu_metadata must be respected.
+βœ” The file names must be respected: ports, topology, ecu_metadata and mac_multicast_endpoints

 All others are suggested.